MarilynCan/SeatleAirbnb/README.md

 ### Project Motivation
 The motivation behind this project is aimed to uncover meaninful patterns and trend of the Seattle Airbnb dataset.
 Such as:
-- How does the availability fo Airbnb listings change over the course of a year in Seattle?
-Are there any seasonal trends?
+- Are there any seasonal trends both listings and price over the course of a year?
+- How does the number of Airbnb listings and their average prices compare between different Seattle neighborhoods?
-- What are the most frequently used words in Airbnb listing descriptions in Seattle, and do certain words correlate with higher booking rates?
+- What are the most common amenities offered by Seattle Airbnb hosts?
-- Are there any differences in pricing or availability between short-term and long-term rentals in Seattle Airbnb listings?
-All theses question can be addressed using the Seattle Airbnb data available in the repository.

 ### Dataset
 The dataset used in this reposity is the "Seattle Airbnb Open Data"  available on kaggle, which provides information about Airbnb listings in Seattle.